TahreemSaleem/MapReduceHadoop/README.md

     * In the toplevel directory with the Dockefile, run
         * `docker image build -t se_assignment:2 .`
         the above command will build the image, download all the data needed for the assignment, run ant build command and then runAllExamples.
-        * ``docker run --privileged --rm -it -v `realpath ./se2-w-2019-assignment2`:/Source se_assignment:2  bash``
+        * ``docker run --user 1000:1000 --rm -it -v `realpath ./se2-w-2019-assignment2`:/Source se_assignment:2  bash``
         will create a docker container which one could use to execute the code.
-        Enter the container by searching for it using `docker image ps` and then `docker attach 'image_id'`.
+        * Navigate to /Source directory and execute `ant init` command.
+        * To run the provided examples, execute `ant runAllExamples' or runMapRedWordFrequencyCount for WordFrequencyCount example.
+The available targets can be seen in the build.xml file.
+        * Modify the source code in the solutions directory corresponding to task 1 or task 2
-        * After attachning, only execute `ant runSolution1` or, `ant runSolution2`  and/or `ant runAllSolutions` to test the solution you have developed.
+        * Execute `ant runMapSolution1` or, `ant runMapSolution2`  and/or `ant runAllSolutions` to test the solution you have developed.
         The output of the tasks should inform you of success or failure of the given/your solution.

 **Noteworthy Points**
 1. Push your code to se-inf.gitlab whenever you make and commit changes.
 2. We run/evaluate your solutions everyday and you will be sent a link by email showing your score based on the output of your program.
+3. You need to work inside the university VPN during initialization of your project.
+This will allow you to download some of the data from university servers.
-3. The tasks are described below
+4. The tasks are described below

 In order to complete the tasks below, please fill the gaps code wise in the src/solutions package.
 Note: You can use Eclipse or any favorite Java IDE to accomplish those tasks.